openeuler-mirror/release-management/openEuler-20.09/openEuler-20.9 Release plan.md

 **Our Rules: High-speed Railway Mode and Quality First**
 (1) In principle, the version release time is not changed and the version is released on time.
-(2) Features that do not meet quality requirements can be released at the next release point.
+(2) Features that do not meet quality requirements can be released at the next release version.
 (3) Submit key feature changes with great impact to the technical committee （TC）for evaluation.

 **The Schedule Control Policy of openEuler 20.09**